 Diversity and inclusion

-The Group’s gender diversity initiatives and awards during the 2014 year include:
+The Group’s gender diversity initiatives and awards over the last year include:

-- Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality citation: this inaugural citation recognises organisations that are leaders in creating gender inclusive workplaces in Australia.
+- Workplace Gender Equality Agency (Agency) Employer of Choice for Gender Equality citation 2014: this inaugural citation recognises organisations that are leaders in creating gender inclusive workplaces in Australia.

 - Hiring and promotion: the Group strives to ensure that a mix of men and women are short-listed for all executive management roles, and that hiring decisions are made by interview panels comprised of both men and women where possible.